jeet2409/COIT20246-network-project/plan.md

 Effective communication is essential to ensure smooth collaboration and equal contribution throughout the project.

 ### Communication Methods
-- online meetings via Zoom
+- Online meetings via Zoom
 - GitHub commit messages to track progress and document decisions
 - WhatsApp messaging for quick updates and coordination